top of page

 God

-The Unknowable Essence, the Divine Being
+The Unknowable Essence, The Divine Being, The Supreme Creator

 Supreme Deity